bootlin/training-materials/slides/yocto-recipe-extra/yocto-recipe-extra.typ

 - The package named just `${PN}` is the one that gets installed in the root filesystem.

-- In Poky, defaults to:
+- In Openembedded-core, defaults to:

 #v(0.5em)